akretion/docky/README.md

 #### Config.yml
 For now there is two option for you default config

-shared_eggs [True or False] : If true the ~/.voodoo/shared/eggs will be mounted as eggs folder in your docker This mean that the eggs will be shared between you voodoo project saving some download and space
+shared_eggs [True or False]: If true the ~/.voodoo/shared/eggs will be mounted as eggs folder in your docker This mean that the eggs will be shared between you voodoo project saving some download and space

-shared_odoo [string or False] : If a string is set as shared odoo git repo will be created in ~/.voodoo/shared/shared_odoo/your_string.
+shared_odoo [string or False]: If a string is set as shared odoo git repo will be created in ~/.voodoo/shared/shared_odoo/your_string.
 This give you the posibility to share an odoo git repository between some container.
 If False an new odoo repository will be created.

-odoo_repo_list [dict: {'repo_name': 'repo_location'}] : The list of the odoo repositories that can be used.
+odoo_repo_list [dict]: {'repo_name': 'repo_location'} : The list of the odoo repositories that can be used.
 Indeed you maybe want to use OCA repo for a project and the Odoo S.A. repo for another or even a specific repo.
 Ex: {'oca': 'https://github.com/oca/ocb.git'}

 Note : to improve the performance when downloading odoo, an odoo project is downloaded in ~/.voodoo/shared/odoo.
 Then when you start a new project the new odoo part is created from this local repository.